A Tight I/O Lower Bound for Matrix Multiplication: Attaining the I/O Lower Bound

 \subsubsection{A family of algorithms}

 Gunnels, et al.~\cite{ITXGEMM} presented a family of algorithms for implementing MMMA.
 It discussed three shapes of MMMA that correspond to Algorithms A, B, and C and hence are read-optimal and write-hidden.
 These algorithms result from asking the question of how to optimally block between two adjacent layers of memory and applying this to multiple layers in the hierarchy.
 The locally optimal solution is that when one of the three algorithms is used for some layer of memory, one of the other two algorithms should be used at the next faster layer.
-While this yields the discussed read optimal and write hidden algorithms, it resulted from fixing the family of algorithms under consideration and therefore was not known to be optimal until the result in the present paper was obtained.
+This yields algorithms similar to Algorithms A, B, and C at each level of the cache hierarchy.